ShozenD/julia-pkg-dev/README.md

 ```

 ### 2.2 AppVeyor
-AppVeyor is another CI platform that is backed by the Windows Azure platform.
-I use Travis to test my package on MacOS and Linux while I use AppVeyor to test my package on Windows platforms.
+[AppVeyor](https://www.appveyor.com/) is another CI platform that is backed by the Windows Azure platform.
+I use Travis CI to test my package on MacOS and Linux platforms while I use AppVeyor to test my package's compatibility with Windows platforms.
+To use AppVeyor, create an account @ https://www.appveyor.com/ and link your repository to it.
+Then add a `.appveyor.yml` file in the root directory of your package.
+The following template should be good enough for most cases.
 ```{julia}
 # Documentation: https://github.com/JuliaCI/Appveyor.jl
 environment: